 Demographics: 15,000 Chinese were employed in the construction as were European immigrants.

 During Construction: First Nation people were offered compensation for their land, but not all felt the farmland they had been promised was a good deal.

-A route was chosen near the U.S. boarder to keep American railroads out of the Canadian market.
+A route was chosen near the U.S. border to keep American railroads out of the Canadian market.
 However, this route meant working through some rough terrain.

-Canada Pacific estimated it would cost $100 million to complete the railroad.
+Cost: Canada Pacific Railroad estimated it would cost $100 million to complete the railway.